jkomoros/adjacency-map/README.md

 }
 ```

+In a scenario, nodes may also modify which group they are in for that scenario (and any that extend it).

 Any group that has no nodes in it will not be displayed.

 There is a toggle in the UI to toggle on and off rendering nodes all individually or in groups.